johnwcowan/pdp8x/devs.md

 # PDP-8/X devices

-D is the 8-bit register specifying which device to operate, and DOP is the 4-bit register specifying what operation to execute.
+Whe the PDP-8/X CPU decodes an I/O instructions, it sets the 8-bit D register to specify which device to operate, and the 4-bit DOP register to specify what operation to execute.
 For example, an 0x6123 instruction would set D to 0x12 and DOP to 3.
 Instructions whose D specifies an unknown device or whose DOP specifies an unknown operation are no-ops.

+The following are standard but optional devices.
+Other devices may exist.

 ## Console keyboard (D = 0x03)